stribizhev/runtime-domain-adaptation-tutorial/README.md

 # We need an unique identifier to use when translating so that the saved sentences
 # don't clash among the participants of this tutorial
 UUID=$USER-$RANDOM
-# For this tutorial, we will rely on existing translation services that are made
+# For this tutorial, we will rely on existing translation services that have been made
 # available on localhost on ports 5010 through 5016.
 Here we randomize the port
 # to achieve load balanding.
 You should set the PORT to a specific value if you're
 # following along on your own hardware